khoan1/bash-scripts/README.md

 # Bash Scripts

-This repository contains a collection of Bash scripts for common Linux system administration tasks.
+This repository contains Bash scripts for common Linux system administration tasks.

 - **cron-status-checker.sh** – Checks for errored or failed cron jobs in syslog.
 - **disk-usage-alert.sh** – Sends an alert if disk usage exceeds a defined threshold.